Chika Ike

-Early life
+Biography

-Born in Onitsha, Anambra state of Nigeria.
+Ike was born in Onitsha, Anambra state, located in the southeastern region of Nigeria.
 She began acting in church plays at the age of six.
-Ike began her career as a model at age 16 just after finishing secondary school.
-In 2004, Ike completed a two-year diploma programme in Human Kinetics and Health Education before earning her degree in the same course, both from University of Lagos.
-In 2014, she graduated from the New York Film Academy in Los Angeles where she studied Film Making.
+Ike began modelling at age 16 after finishing secondary school.
+She started business at age 17.
+In 2004, Ike completed a two-year diploma programme in Human Kinetics and Health Education, followed by a degree in this subject from University of Lagos.

-Career
+Ike's career accelerated in 2005 after starring in the movie Bless The Child.

+In 2014, she graduated from the New York Film Academy in Los Angeles, California where she studied film-making.
+She founded her production company, Chika Ike Production in 2014.

-Film and television
+Film and television career

 Ike began her film career in 2005 when she played a minor character in the movie Sweet Love.
 She got her first major role that same year in a movie titled Bless the Child and has since played major roles in over a hundred movies, such as Paradise, Mirror of Beauty, To Love a Stranger, Girls Got Reloaded, Happy Ending, Yes We Will, Anointed Queen and The Prince and the Princess.

-In 2007, Mirror of Beauty was shown in Cineworld and Odeon cinemas across the U.K and in 2008 It was selected and screened at the Cannes film festival.
+In 2007, Mirror of Beauty was shown in Cineworld and Odeon cinemas across the U.K and in 2008 it was selected and screened at the Cannes film festival.

-She founded her production company, Chika Ike Production, in 2014, and produced her first movie Miss Teacher and her reality TV game show African Diva Reality TV Show of which she is the executive producer, host and a member of the judging panel.
+Her production company founded in Nigeria, Chika Ike Production produced her first movie Miss Teacher in 2014, and her reality TV game show African Diva Reality TV Show of which she is the executive producer, host and a member of the judging panel.

 The first season aired on DStv and the second season aired on AIT.
-In 2015, she collaborated with Rok Studios to produce movies like Happy Ending and Stuck on You.
+In 2015, she collaborated with Rok Studios to produce the movies Happy Ending and Stuck on You.

-Other projects

-Education

-In 2004, Ike enrolled in the University of Lagos (Unilag) for a 2-year diploma program in human kinetics and health education.
-She completed the program in 2006, earning a certificate.
-She went further to get a degree in human kinetics and health education at Unilag.
-In 2014, she graduated from the New York Film Academy in Los Angeles, California where she studied film-making.
+Ike is also a writer.
+Her debut book Boss Up was endorsed by the Harvard Business School.

 Philanthropy

-Ike established the foundation Help the Child which is aimed at helping poor children.
-In 2012 she threw a street party where she hosted over 3000 children, feeding them and giving out toys, school bags and writing materials.
+Ike established the foundation Help the Child, which is aimed at helping poor children.
+In 2012, she threw a street party where she hosted over 3000 children, feeding them and giving out toys, school bags and writing materials.
 Every year she organizes a major charity event for the children on the street, provides scholarships, and provides them with school writing materials.

-Fashion line
+Fashion career

 In 2011, Ike founded her fashion line Fancy Nancy and launched it in Abuja, Nigeria.